accordproject/template-archive/README.md

 ### Edit the Logic of the Template

 Now edit the business logic of the template itself.
 At present this is expressed as either ES 2015 JavaScript functions or an [Ergo contract](https://ergo.accordproject.org).
+It is our intention to deprecate support for ES 2015 in the future.
 If you're using a JavaScript function, open the file `lib/logic.js` and edit the `execute` method to perform the calculations your logic requires.
 Use the `context.request` and `context.data` properties to access the incoming request and the template data respectively, setting properties on `context.response` to be returned to the caller.

 ## Developing an Application